ELELAB/ALL_markers/README.md

 - This directory performs clustering of expression of predicted markers of TARGET blood samples

+GTEx_validation
+- This directory performs clustering of expression of predicted markers of GTEx blood and bone marrow samples

 validation
 - This directory contains scripts used to perform validation of predicted gene expression markers from an independent cohort of patients with ALL